 C. Teacher Assistants

-With regard to reductions in force, there shall be one list comprised of certified and non-certified teacher assistants.
-All who were employed as of June 30, 2003 shall be considered to be equal in seniority.
-All hired after that date shall accrue seniority from the date of hire.
-Reductions in force shall take place in inverse order of seniority.
+Seniority categories for teacher assistants shall be certified and non-certified.
+All who are employed as of June 30, 2003 shall be considered to be equal in seniority to all others in their category.
+All hired after that date shall accrue seniority from date of hire.
+Reductions in force shall take place in inverse order of seniority in each category.

 ALL SCHOOLS COUNCIL